Backpacking Guide: Actionable Tips For Unforgettable Trips

 Leave No Trace Behind

-As the number of people who trail are increasing, the wild areas are getting polluted with garbage.
+As the number of people who trail is increasing, the wild areas are getting polluted with garbage.
 This is actually damaging the beauty of the natural environment.
-Therefore, in the US, there are seven principles for lessening the impact of backpackers on natural life.

 1. Plan Ahead and Prepare